Our Terms of Business

 16 Money Laundering Activity and Proceeds of Crime

 16.1 You accept that we must comply with the law and professional rules about money laundering and proceeds of crime.
 We have to check the identity of all clients.
 We subscribe to an on-line identity verification service and we may use this to satisfy ourselves as to your identity.
-In most cases this service will enable us to confirm your identity without requiring documentary evidence such as passports.
-We will notify you in advance if we intend to use this service.
-A small administration charge will be payable.
+A small administration charge may be payable.
 We will not be able to receive any money from you or pay it on until we have confirmed your identity.